 One source of online vehicle safety rating information is the Insurance Institute for Highway Safety (IIHS).
-The Institute recently released their list of vehicle that earned the Top Safety Pick award for 2010.
-This year there are 27 cars and SUVs that earned the top award, and some interesting omissions.
+The Institute recently released its list of vehicles that earned the Top Safety Pick Plus award for 2022.
+This year, almost 100 cars, trucks, SUVs, and minivans earned the top award.

-For a vehicle to make it onto the IIHS Top Safety Pick list, it must earn good ratings in each of the four most common types of auto accidents: front, side, rear and rollover crashes (rollover testing is new for this year).
-Vehicles must also be equipped with electronic stability control, which according to research can significantly reduce the risk of a crash.
+For a vehicle to make it onto the IIHS Top Safety Pick Plus list, it must earn good ratings in each of the four most common types of auto accidents: front, side, rear, and rollover crashes.
+Vehicles must also be equipped with electronic stability control, which according to research, can significantly reduce the risk of a crash.

 Roof strength is a big issue for the IIHS, as a strong roof can protect vehicle occupants in a rollover accident.
-Adding a rollover test to the criteria for making it onto the Top Safety Pick list has reduced the number of top vehicles from 94 in 2009 to only 27 in 2010.
+When they added rollover crash testing to the criteria for making it onto the Top Safety Pick list in 2010, the number of top vehicles dropped from 94 in 2009 to only 27 in 2010.
 In the decade since then, however, the number of vehicles earning a top safety rating has climbed back up to nearly 100 in 2022.
 Clearly, automakers responded to outside pressure to increase the safety of their vehicles in rollover crashes.

-Rollover accidents kill over 9,000 people every year, and according to the IIHS a strong roof can reduce the chance of dying in a rollover crash by about 50 percent.
+Rollover accidents killed over 7,000 people in 2020, and according to the IIHS, a strong roof can reduce the chance of dying in a rollover crash by about 50 percent.
 The institute defines strong roofs as those that are twice as strong as the current federal standard.

 Pressure from ratings like the IIHS Top Picks list is one reason that today’s vehicles are safer than those from years past.
-According to the IIHS, in 2010, 99 percent of SUVs, 92 percent of cars and 66 percent of pickup trucks are equipped with standard side airbags that include head protection.
+According to the IIHS, in 2010, 99 percent of SUVs, 92 percent of cars, and 66 percent of pickup trucks were equipped with standard side airbags that include head protection.
 Starting in 2013, all vehicles sold in the United States were required to have additional side-impact protection, including airbags, making 2022 and 2023 vehicles the safest that have ever been available in the U.S.